 International Spring Events

-If you’ve ever come across a Cherry Blossom tree that has fully bloomed, then you should already know about their beauty.
-In Japan during the months of Spring, the traditional Cherry Blossom festivals and celebrations begin.
-These Japanese trees only blossom for a few short months and all bloom at different times of the season throughout the country, so viewing the beautiful flowering trees (known as hanami in Japanese) is a big deal.
+If you’ve ever come across a cherry tree that has fully bloomed, then you should already know about their beauty.
+In Japan, the traditional cherry blossom festivals and celebrations begin during the months of spring.
+These Japanese trees only blossom for a few short months and all bloom at different times of the season throughout the country, so viewing the beautiful flowering trees (an activity known as hanami) is a quite a big deal.
 Friends and families come together by picnicking, drinking and eating under the incredible blossomed trees.
 The meaning behind the festivals and celebrations is to welcome spring and appreciate the beauty nature has brought.

 International Spring Events